 Company contribution

-The annual contribution payable by companies is a flat-rate social contribution used to perpetuate the social security system for self-employed workers.
+The annual contribution required from companies is a fixed-rate social contribution designed to sustain the social security system for self-employed workers.

 If you have a company, you must pay an annual contribution through your company in addition to your social security contributions as a self-employed person.
-The amount of the contribution depends on the total balance sheet.
-You pay a maximum of 20.5% of your annual net taxable income.
-Since your actual income will not be known for two or three years, you pay provisional contributions for the current year, which will be calculated definitively later.
+The contribution amount is determined by the total balance sheet.

-This contribution does not confer any rights either for the company or for the self-employed persons working in this company.
-It is a legal obligation for the company and has no bearing on the status of the managers or directors of the company, who have their own legal obligations.
+This contribution does not confer any rights to the company or to the self-employed individuals working within it.
+It is a legal obligation for the company and does not affect the status of the managers or directors, who have their own legal obligations.

 Deductibility of social security contributions

-Your social security contributions are considered professional expenses, which means that they are fully tax deductible.
-They are calculated on your annual net taxable income, which is your gross annual self-employed income minus business expenses, but before tax.
+Your social security contributions are professional expenses that are fully deductible.
+They are calculated based on your annual net taxable income, which is determined by subtracting business expenses from your gross annual self-employed income, calculated before tax.

 The social status of the self-employed has many exceptions.
 In addition, the rules are updated regularly.
 This article gives you an overview of the social security contributions system and the rights and obligations that arise from it for all self-employed people.
 Ask your accountant or social security fund if you have any questions on a case-by-case basis.
 They are always aware of the latest legislative developments and will provide you with more detailed information.